 Hard Krypton: An RV has the attributes of both a "house" and a "car."
 How do you define your product?

-Many hidden technological elements are integrated into the interior details, such as the smart brain function provided by the touch panel, mural - style smart speakers, and smart projectors.
+Many hidden technological elements are integrated into the interior details, such as the intelligent brain function provided by the touch panel, mural - style intelligent speakers, and intelligent projectors.
 These household products provide functions with a sense of ritual and surprise to optimize the user's living experience.

 In terms of structure, we have an original design - the tailgate, which can be opened to become an outdoor balcony.
 This is a function that most RVs on the market did not have before.
 Users can drink tea and fish on the balcony, greatly expanding the scenarios of RV life.

-The original tailgate design can be extended to an outdoor balcony (Source/Enterprise)
+The original tailgate design can be extended to an outdoor balcony (Source: Company)

 Xiao Ang: We have to make trade - offs.
 As a startup, providing a large number of customization options will bring huge inventory and delivery pressure.
-Therefore, our strategy is to offer only 1 to 2 options for interior styles and a limited number of exterior colors on the basis of providing core capabilities that other manufacturers can hardly offer, such as long - term off - grid survival.
+Therefore, our strategy is to offer only 1 to 2 options for interior styles and a limited number of exterior colors on the basis of providing core capabilities such as long - term off - grid survival that other manufacturers can hardly offer.

-In addition, we have added some optional configuration packages, such as electric and manual sunshades, electric and manual pedals.
-These can be adjusted during local assembly in the United States without increasing inventory pressure.
+In addition, we have added some optional configuration packages, such as electric and manual sunshades, electric and manual footboards, etc. These can be adjusted during local assembly in the United States without increasing inventory pressure.

 Hard Krypton: Compared with the previous generation of RV products, how do you hope the users with the most purchasing power or decision - making power in the family to view this product?

-Xiao Ang: We often tell investors that we are not simply creating a hardware replacement or function addition but a brand - new experience.
+Xiao Ang: We often tell investors that what we are creating is not a simple hardware replacement or function addition but a brand - new experience.
 This experience of seamlessly transplanting the "complete comfort of home" into the wilderness was impossible in the past use of RVs.

-It targets users of the ultra - luxury Glamping (glamorous camping) lifestyle.
+The target group is the users of the ultra - luxury Glamping (glamorous camping) lifestyle.
 This target market is extremely large overseas.
-Among the more than 300 million people in the United States, 170 million participate in outdoor sports, 80 million have the habit of camping, and the number of RVs in use is as high as 14 million, with hundreds of thousands of new RVs added every year.
+Among the more than 300 million people in the United States, 170 million participate in outdoor sports, 80 million have the habit of camping, and the number of RVs in use is as high as 14 million, with hundreds of thousands of new RVs added each year.

 For outdoor enthusiasts, they don't have to compromise on basic living quality while getting close to nature.
-This is a revolution in lifestyle, not just a product iteration.
+This is an innovation in lifestyle, not just a product iteration.

 In fact, the traditional RV industry has existed for nearly a century.
-Without technological breakthroughs, it is difficult to have startup opportunities.
-The spill - over of electric vehicle technology has brought the possibility of electrification to the RV industry.
+Without technological breakthroughs, it's difficult to have startup opportunities.
+The spill - over of electric vehicle technology has just brought the possibility of electrification to it.

-Behind this is the superposition of two core trends: the change of the consumer population and the rise of the outdoor boom.
-People hope to stay in the wild longer, which requires solving basic survival problems such as electricity and water.
-This is also the core starting point for us to define a product with a brand - new experience.
+Behind this is the superposition of two core trends: the change in the consumer group and the rise of the outdoor boom.
+People hope to stay in the wild for a longer time, which requires solving basic survival problems such as electricity and water.
+This is also the core starting point for us to define a brand - new experience product.

-Hard Krypton: What are the obvious characteristics of this group of people?
+Hard Krypton: What are the significant characteristics of this group?
 Are they the same as traditional RV users?

 Xiao Ang: Previously, the main users of RVs in Europe and the United States were retirees over 55 years old.
-Their usage scenarios were concentrated in RV camps, where the camps would provide water and electricity connections.
-It was like a "mobile house," but users had to pay $60 to $100 per night, with an annual cost of over $10,000.
+Their usage scenarios were concentrated in RV camps, where water and electricity connections were provided.
+It was like a "mobile house," but users had to pay $60 to $100 per night, costing over $10,000 a year.
 Some people even sold their houses and lived in RVs for a long time, forming exclusive RV communities surrounded by peers with similar lifestyles.
 This model has continued for decades.

 Until the post - pandemic era, the industry logic completely changed.
 Young users have become the main force.
-They dislike the centralized living model in camps and are more eager to escape from the city, stay away from the crowd, and go camping in wild areas such as deserts, forests, and beaches.
-These places have no camp facilities, no water or electricity, and even no mobile phone signal, but they can meet their needs to get close to nature.
+They dislike the centralized living model in camps and are more eager to escape from the city, stay away from people, and go camping in wild places such as deserts, forests, and beaches.
+These places have no camp facilities, no water and electricity, and even no mobile phone signal, but they can meet their need to get close to nature.

-This group of users usually travels in groups of several friends or families, drives a towable RV, brings food and off - road equipment, and stays outdoors for a long time.
-The towable RV is the core carrier for them to carry this lifestyle.
+This group of users usually travels in groups of several friends or families, driving towable RVs and bringing food and off - road equipment, staying outdoors for a long time.
+Towable RVs are the core carriers for them to carry this lifestyle.

 For them, the biggest bottleneck is water and electricity.
-Traditional RVs cannot be separated from the water and electricity supply of the camp, and electrification just solves this pain point.
+Traditional RVs cannot be separated from the water and electricity supply of camps, and electrification just solves this pain point.

 Hard Krypton: How does Squirrel Power's electrification solution specifically solve the problems of water and electricity?

-Xiao Ang: Traditional RVs are usually equipped with a maximum of 2 to 3 kWh of electricity.
-Users can increase it to about 10 kWh by installing additional battery packs.
-In contrast, we adopted the very mature "extended - range" solution in China.
+Xiao Ang: Traditional RVs are usually equipped with 2 to 3 kWh of electricity at most, and users can increase it to about 10 kWh by installing additional battery packs.
+In contrast, we adopted the very mature "range - extended" solution in China.

-Currently, the extended - range vehicle technology in China is mature and the supply is sufficient.
-By burning oil to generate electricity, the thermal efficiency of the extended - range generator can reach over 40%.
+Currently, the range - extended vehicle technology in China is mature and the supply is sufficient.
+By burning oil to generate electricity, the thermal efficiency of the range extender can reach over 40%.
 One liter of oil can generate more than 3 kWh of electricity.
-According to our 75 - liter fuel tank and 43 - kWh battery, it can provide up to 270 kWh of electricity, which is completely sufficient for long - term use in the wild.
-With sufficient electricity, many things become possible, such as taking a hot shower every day, using the air - conditioner all night, and cooking hot food at any time.
+According to our 75 - liter fuel tank and 43 - kWh battery, it can provide up to 270 kWh of electricity, which is completely enough for long - term use in the wild.
+With sufficient electricity, many things become possible, such as taking a hot bath every day, using the air - conditioner all night, and cooking hot food at any time.

 Many users, including investors, don't have a quantitative perception of the off - grid water and electricity demand.
 Therefore, we specially developed an off - grid calculator and put it on our official website for everyone's reference.

-The calculation result in the following figure is for a normal sunny day in summer.
-It is worth noting that in such a situation, the daily electricity consumption is as high as 30 kWh.
+The calculation result in the following figure is for a normal summer sunny day.
+It's worth noting that the daily electricity consumption in such a situation is as high as 30 kWh.

-It can automatically calculate the daily water and electricity consumption (Source/Enterprise)
+It can automatically calculate the daily water and electricity consumption (Source: Company)

-At the same time, our design also takes into account several core scenarios.
+At the same time, our design also considers several core scenarios.
 The first is the idle time.
 Many RVs are parked at home 80% of the time.
-For young users who are not retired, the RV can be used as a home energy storage device when it is idle and supply power to the home through the circuit.
+For young, non - retired users, the RV can be used as a home energy storage device when idle, supplying power to the home through a circuit connection.

 The second is the energy consumption during towing.
-When an electric pickup truck tows an RV, its subsequent range will be reduced by 60% - 70%.
+When an electric pickup truck tows an RV, its range will be reduced by 60% - 70%.
 Squirrel Power's RV has its own motor, which can provide auxiliary power during towing to help the front vehicle increase its range.
-During this period, the extended - range generator can generate electricity while driving, which can not only be used by itself but also charge the front vehicle in reverse, just like adding a "mobile power bank" to the electric vehicle, thus forming a closed - loop of "refueling - generating electricity - charging" and eliminating range anxiety.
+During this process, the range extender can generate electricity while driving, which can not only be used by itself but also charge the front vehicle in reverse, like an external "mobile power bank" for electric vehicles, just forming a closed - loop of "refueling - generating electricity - charging" to eliminate range anxiety.

-Hard Krypton: In addition to the extended - range system, what other intelligent upgrades have been made to the living space?
+Hard Krypton: Besides the range - extended solution, what other intelligent upgrades have been made to the living space?

 Xiao Ang: Intelligence must serve user value, which is mainly reflected in three aspects: convenience, comfort, and safety.

 In terms of convenience, we have electrified all controls.
-Components such as heavy sunshades, pedals, and tailgates can be opened and closed with one key.
-In the future, these can also be opened by voice commands and induction, bringing great convenience to users' operations.
+Components such as heavy sunshades, footboards, and tailgates can be opened and closed with one key.
+In the future, these can also be opened through voice commands and induction, bringing great convenience to users.

 Regarding comfort, intelligent climate control is the key.
-The system will adjust the temperature inside the vehicle in advance based on the user's daily usage habits and the location information of the user's mobile terminal, so that users can enjoy a suitable environment as soon as they enter the vehicle.
+The system will adjust the in - car temperature in advance based on the user's daily usage habits and the location information of the mobile terminal, so that users can enjoy a suitable environment as soon as they enter the car.

 In terms of safety, we introduced the concept of security.
 The vehicle is equipped with cameras and other devices, as well as a sentry mode.
-We also designed it to support the installation of Starlink satellite Internet, ensuring stable Internet access even when the vehicle is in a remote area.
+It is also designed to support the installation of Starlink satellite Internet to ensure stable Internet connection even when the vehicle is in a remote area.

-The intelligent experience of our RV is generations ahead of traditional RVs, but the prices are similar.
-Therefore, we believe that even users in their 50s who are about to retire and drive fuel - powered vehicles will be willing to choose Squirrel Power's products with a better experience.
+The intelligent experience of our product is a generation ahead of traditional RVs, but the prices are similar.
+Therefore, we believe that even users who are 50 years old and about to retire and drive fuel - powered cars will be willing to choose Squirrel's products with better experience.

 Hard Krypton: What was the biggest difficulty the team encountered in the process of realizing these functions?

-Xiao Ang: The supply chain was the biggest challenge.
-When making hardware products, there are always a large number of details to balance, such as whether the supply chain can support what we think of, whether it can be done but at a very high cost, and whether the input - output ratio of mold - opening is reasonable.
+Xiao Ang: The supply chain is the biggest challenge.
+When making hardware products, there are always a large number of details to balance, such as having an idea but the supply chain not supporting it, being able to do it but at a very high cost, and whether the input - output ratio of mold - opening is reasonable.